-AI Job Listings Surge Even as Broader Hiring Weakens
+AI Job Listings Surge in 2026

-Employers are concentrating their limited hiring budgets on AI-adjacent roles — creating a bifurcated market where AI-ready candidates thrive and everyone else waits.
+Employers are concentrating their limited hiring budgets on AI-adjacent roles β creating a bifurcated market where AI-ready candidates thrive and everyone else waits.

 Overview